bevyengine/rfcs/rfcs/ui-building-blocks.md

 UI is the next big challenge for Bevy, with a complex set of data structures that need to be stored and manipulated.
 In particular, the ability to style elements in a reusable fashion is central to a polished, easy-to UI, but there's no immediately obvious approach to handling this.
 What makes a "style" in Bevy?
-How do we represent the individual style parameters?
+How do we represent the individual attributes?
 How are widgets represented?
 How are styles composed?
 How are they applied?

-None of these questions are terribly challenging to implement on their own, but taking the first-seen path is particularly dangerous here, due to the risk of proliferation of non-local configuration and similar-but-not-identical style parameters, as seen in CSS.
+None of these questions are terribly challenging to implement on their own, but taking the first-seen path is particularly dangerous here, due to the risk of proliferation of non-local configuration and similar-but-not-identical attributes, as seen in CSS.

 We need to settle on a common standard, in order to enable interop between UI crates and establish the basic building blocks that more complex UI decisions can build off of.